 ALMS Reading Guide

 This guide is intended to help you to improve your skills in reading.
-It tells you a little about the reading process and about the strategies you can use to help you to become a more effective reader of English.
+It tells you a little about the strategies you can use to help you to become a more effective reader of English and suggests some reading activities.
 There are examples of how you can pick out aspects of the text to help you, and how you can read for content in different ways.

-You could start by thinking about your own strategies when you read, and deciding on your aims and objectives.
+You could start by thinking about your own strategies when you read, and deciding on your aims and objectives, such as increasing reading speed or understanding an exam text or even just pleasure.
 Do this every time you are reading for ALMS.
 Try to reflect during and after your work on what you are doing, what your problems are and what you have achieved.

 Skimming (reading quickly to get the main idea) and scanning (looking for specific pieces of information) are useful strategies, particularly if you are used to reading everything in a foreign language word by word.
 Both enable you to quickly go through the text without paying attention to all parts of it.
 You will then be able to decide if there is a reason for a more careful reading.
 This intensive reading involves reading for detail and understanding the text at all levels, and the writer’s purpose.